piagooo/cse15l-lab-reports/lab-report-6/lab-report-6-week-8.md

 Tracing the Script:

-1. For each line with a command, what is it's standard output and standard error for the run, whether the return code is zero or a nonzero.
-2. For each line with an if statement, whether the condition was true or false, and why.
-3. Indicate each line that does not run (maybe because it's in an if branch that doesn't evaluate, or after an early exit)

 For this section, I will be describing what grade.sh does with the submission with the [correct methods](https://github.com/ucsd-cse15l-f22/list-methods-corrected).

 I will be using the line numbers in order to refer to the commands as stated in these provided images.
 The format for command stdout, stderr, and exit code follows (stdout, stderr, exit_code) for the lines with commands.
 (Please note that I got my answers from redirecting the outputs and errors to files that aren't shown in the code above or below because I didn't have them when I got my screenshots.)